 It is absolutely too much to assume any potential client understands your mission as a travel consultant.
 The problem is simple: the public thinks you sell travel.
 The public thinks of “travel agents” as one more retail outlet where they can shop for a trip.

 Unfortunately a too large segment of the travel agency population also thinks they sell travel.
+We have to move beyond the retail paradigm.

 If you talk to the top 20,000 or so travel agents in this country, not one of them thinks they sell travel.
 They understand they sell their expertise, educating their clients to make intelligent buying decisions.
 The travel consultant then books the travel their client chooses as a result of the travel advisor’s consultation and advice.
 The best travel agents are selling the value they add to every travel transaction and they do so in the context of a relationship.